Nominate a Macmillan Scholar in Residence

 Macmillan Scholars are expected to contribute broadly to the scholarly excellence of the Institute through collaborations, presentations, and lectures.
 They participate in Gund events (e.g., seminars, gatherings), support graduate education (e.g., guest lecturing, informal mentoring) and should communicate their Gund affiliation in websites, emails, publications, and social media, and acknowledge Gund financial support in resulting publications.

 Any Gund Faculty Fellow can nominate Macmillan Scholars through the online form.
 The nominator submits a letter describing the purpose of the visit and its strategic value to the Gund Institute’s mission and research themes.
 On the online form, nominators indicate length of visit, work eligibility (to flag any need for a visa process), and expenses to be supported.
 They also upload a current CV for the nominee.
 Nominations are reviewed on a rolling basis by the Director of the Gund Institute, in consultation with a panel of Gund Fellow advisors.
-The nominating Fellow serves as the host for the Macmillan Scholar and assists with administrative processes as necessary.
+The nominating Fellow serves as the host for the Macmillan Scholar and is responsible for administrative processes as necessary, including working with the Office of International Education (OIE), Payroll, and Human Resources.

 Other Visiting Scholars

 The Gund Institute also has mechanisms in place to receive Visiting Scholars hosted by Gund Fellows and funded through other (not Macmillan) methods.
 As these situations tend to be unique, they will be managed on a case-by-case basis.
-Contact the Assistant to the Director if you plan to have a visiting scholar and would like more information about how the Gund can be involved.
+Contact the Director of Operations and Programs if you plan to have a visiting scholar and would like more information about how the Gund can be involved.